Public Sector Advisory Panel

 Vine-Camp has a particular interest in leading teams, crisis management and the challenges of modern management, particularly in a rural and remote context.

-Damian West CAHRI
+Damian West CPHR

 Professional members receive free professional indemnity insurance as part of their membership.